nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     1. **Test case**: `appointment-delete John Doe d/2024-10-29 1800`<br>**Expected**: Similar to previous.

-### Setting a reminder for an appointment
+### Setting a reminder note for an appointment

-1. Setting a reminder for a scheduled appointment for a client while all clients are being shown.
+1. Setting a reminder note for a scheduled appointment for a client while all clients are being shown.

     1. **Prerequisites**: Only **one** contact with the name john doe should exist in PhysioPal.
 If not, run the appropriate command to add john doe to PhysioPal.
 PhysioPal is designed to handle names in a **case-insensitive** manner and does not accept duplicate names, so there will never be a case where more than one contact with the name john doe exists in the contact list.<br>`add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`

         At **least one** appointment must be scheduled for john doe.
 If not, run the appropriate command to add an appointment for john doe. <br>`schedule John Doe d/2024-10-29 1200 note/First Appointment`

-    1. **Test case**: `reminder John Doe r/1 hour`<br>**Expected**: Contact name john doe will be updated with a reminder set for 1 hour before Oct 29 2024, 12:00pm
+    1. **Test case**: `reminder John Doe r/1 hour`<br>**Expected**: Contact name john doe will be updated with a reminder note of 1 hour before Oct 29 2024, 12:00pm

     1. **Test case**: `reminder John Doee r/1 hour`<br>**Expected**: No contact is updated with the corresponding reminder time.
 Error details shown in the status message.